 Ultimately, the rocking chair wins this sustainability contest.
 It was made locally with renewable wood, and it will far outlast the stuffed armchair.
 Another advantage you have when buying handcrafted pieces is the ability to talk with the craftsman directly about some of these life cycle issues.
 It's unlikely that a salesperson in the mall would have the answers, but the SFC certification could eventually help consumers make more informed decisions.

 But sustainable furniture doesn't come cheap; there's usually a premium of about 20 to 30 percent over mass-produced furniture [source: Hasek].
 Great, you may think -- this lottery money won't last forever, and I won't always have the dough to spend on sustainable handcrafted furniture.
 A mass-produced couch just may fit my budget better.
 Well, consumer interest and demand may be one reason why the big guys haven't gone green yet.
 Until the masses show interest in sustainable furniture, there's no incentive for manufacturers to adjust their practices.

-To learn more about sustainability in home design, see the links on the next page.
+To learn more about sustainability in home design, see the links below.

 - Augstums, Ieva M. "Earth-friendly furniture gains fans in green movement."
 Chicago Sun-Times.
 April 27, 2008.
 (June 23, 2008)http://searchchicago.suntimes.com/homes/915644,cover27.article